All Authors A-Z

 Dr Edward Hallowell is a child and adult psychiatrist and the founder of The Hallowell Center for Cognitive and Emotional Health in Concord, Massachusetts.
 He is also on the faculty of the Harvard Medical School.
 He has written seven books on psychological topics, including the bestselling Driven to Distraction and Answers to Distraction on attention deficit disorder.
 He has appeared on television shows such as The Today Show, Oprah and Good Morning America and lectures widely to business and general audiences.
 He lives in Boston with his wife and their three children.

-The author of Cat Confidential, Cat Counsellor and Cat Detective, Vicky Halls is the UK's leading cat behaviour specialist.
+The author of Cat Confidential, Cat Detective and Cat Counsellor Vicky Halls is one of the UK's leading cat behaviour specialists.
+She is currently working on a major television series on this subject.
+She lives in Kent.

 A successful explorer, marine biologist and writer, Monty Halls has led numerous expeditions and projects throughout the world, including three circumnavigations of the earth seeking out the greatest encounters in the oceans.
 His television credits include presenting Channel 4's Journey to the Centre of the Earth (the science behind Jules Verne's novel), Discovery's Rebuilding the Past (an attempt to recreate an Iron Age settlement) and Five's Great Ocean Adventures, for which he was also the author of the accompanying book.
 Monty operates the adventure travel company, Full Circle Expeditions, and is also a leading motivational speaker.